mulesoft-assets/template-sfdc2sap-product-broadcast/README.md

 + Once that is done, right click on you Anypoint Template project folder
 + Hover you mouse over `"Run as"`
 + Click on  `"Mule Application"`
-In order to make this Anypoint Template run on Mule Studio there are a few extra steps that needs to be made.
+In order to make this Anypoint Template run on Anypoint Studio there are a few extra steps that need to be made.
 Please check this Documentation Page:

 + [Enabling Your Studio Project for SAP](http://www.mulesoft.org/documentation/display/current/SAP+Connector#SAPConnector-EnablingYourStudioProjectforSAP)